Tom Brady: Tampa Bay Buccaneers

-2020–2022: Seventh Super Bowl win, brief retirement, and final season

 2020 season: Seventh Super Bowl win

-Brady signed with the Tampa Bay Buccaneers on March 20, 2020.
+Brady signed with the Buccaneers on March 20, 2020.
 The two-year contract was worth $50 million in fully guaranteed money, with up to $4.5 million each year in incentives.
-The deal also included a no-trade and a no-franchise tag clause.
+The deal included a no-trade and a no-franchise tag clause.
 Although his career number of 12 was assigned to Chris Godwin, Godwin offered it to Brady as a sign of respect and switched his number to 14.
 In April 2020, Brady was reunited with former Patriots teammate Rob Gronkowski when the tight end came out of retirement and was traded to the Buccaneers.
 Head coach Bruce Arians stated that it was Brady who was adamant for the team to trade for Gronkowski.

-Making his Buccaneers debut in New Orleans against the New Orleans Saints on September 13, Brady completed 23-of-36 passes for 239 yards, two touchdowns, and two interceptions, and additionally scored a rushing touchdown as the Saints defeated the Buccaneers 34–23.
-Brady bounced back with three solid performances as the Buccaneers won their next three games, including a Week 4 performance against the Los Angeles Chargers in which he completed 30 of 46 passes for 369 yards, five touchdowns, and an interception.
+Making his Buccaneers debut in New Orleans against the Saints on September 13, Brady completed 23-of-36 passes for 239 yards, two touchdowns, and two interceptions, and additionally scored a rushing touchdown as the Saints defeated the Buccaneers 34–23.
+Brady bounced back with three solid performances as the Buccaneers won their next three games, including a Week 4 performance against the Chargers in which he completed 30 of 46 passes for 369 yards, five touchdowns, and an interception.
 Brady's five touchdowns in the Buccaneers' 38–31 win against the Chargers marked the seventh time in his career he had five touchdowns in a game and, at age 43, made him the oldest quarterback to have a five-touchdown game.
 Brady's Week 4 performance earned him the NFC Offensive Player of the Week award for the first time in his career.
+For the month of October, Brady won NFC Offensive Player of the Month.
 In Week 9 against New Orleans, Brady threw for 209 yards and three interceptions during the 38–3 loss.
 This was the most lopsided loss of Brady's career, as well as the first time in his 20-year career that he had been swept by a divisional opponent.

 Brady later said that playing behind closed doors from the impact of the COVID-19 pandemic on the NFL made it easier for him to execute his new team's unfamiliar football playbook.
-In Week 16 against the Detroit Lions, Brady completed 22-of-27 attempts with 348 yards, four touchdowns, and a perfect passer rating of 158.3 in the first half before being rested in the second half of the 47–7 victory.
-The win also ended a 13-year playoff drought for the Buccaneers.
+In Week 16 against the Lions, Brady completed 22-of-27 attempts with 348 yards, four touchdowns, and a perfect passer rating of 158.3 in the first half before being rested in the second half of the 47–7 victory.
+The win ended a 13-year playoff drought for the Buccaneers.
 Overall, he finished the 2020 season with 4,633 passing yards, 40 passing touchdowns, and 12 interceptions.
 Due to the Saints winning the division, the Buccaneers settled for a wild card spot, marking a career-first for Brady.